Ben-Voris/Mac-notes/README.md

 [Thoughts on macOS Package Managers](https://saagarjha.com/blog/2019/04/26/thoughts-on-macos-package-managers/) is in favor of MacPorts because it is more consistent with Linux and issues with how the project is run.
 Notes that Homebrew is sometimes updated more quickly.
-Though this is old, more recent pages link to it.
+Though the linked article is old, more recent pages link to it.

 Responses to this
 [Reddit](https://www.reddit.com/r/MacOS/comments/17e85da/homebrew_vs_macports/)